xordspar0/paper-skin/README.md

 Usage
 =====

 First, install the dependencies as detailed below.
-Then, simply type the following in the command line, replacing SKIN_FILE with your skin file and OUTPUT_FILE with the name of the file:
+Then, simply type the following in the command line, replacing SKIN_FILE with your skin file and OUTPUT_FILE with the name of the file to create:

     paper-skin.py SKIN_FILE OUTPUT_FILE